bmsohwinc/my-cp/notes.md

     - Another here was on searching Majority element.
 I had a O(n logn) solution, but using [Boyer-Moore voting algo](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_majority_vote_algorithm) it can be done in O(n)
         - But can work only when majority element has count more than `floor(n / 2)`
     - check: link7
+8. Math tricks and optimizations
+    - Time can be O(n), but even memory can be optimized from O(2) to O(1)
+    - check: link8

 ## Problem links
 - link1: